What Is The Starting Price In Betting? What Does SP Mean?

 Significance Of The Starting Price

-The Starting Price marks the final pre-race point: where the market is formed, and the most amount money has been matched on the betting exchanges before going inplay.
-This is significant because at this moment the odds incorporate all the opinions of the public — both retail and professional — from the lead up to the race.
+The Starting Price signifies a pivotal moment just before the race commences: it’s where the market solidifies, and the highest volume of bets is matched on the betting exchanges before going in-play.
+This moment holds significance because the odds at this moment encapsulate the collective sentiments of both retail and professional bettors leading up to the race.

 Beating The Starting Price